-When I think about how to apply this to my life, I know that it means I need to seek out to mentor someone.
-Maybe that’s not for you, but you can get more involved at church or start giving to an organization that you admire.
+When I think about applying this to my life, I know that it means I need to seek out to mentor someone.
+Maybe that’s not for you, but you can get more involved at church or start giving to an organization you admire.
 Believe me, when you take this third point seriously, you’ll begin seeing a significant change in your relationship with God.

 4. Drop that bad habit.

 Habits are a tough one.
 What are you still doing that you know you shouldn’t be doing?
 If you’re unsure, ask yourself this: “What I am doing that does NOT bring glory to God?”
 Also, think about what grieves the Holy Spirit within you.